Do Judge a Programming Book by its CoverNeed help with your custom Clojure software? I'm open to (selected) contract work.

 Interactive Programming for Artificial Intelligence

-It's great for beginners.
+These books are great for beginners.
 It's not easy, but everything is simply explained.
 You don't have to be an expert to start, but you will become one as you progress.

 Deep Learning for Programmers

 The flagship book in the series is Deep Learning for Programmers: An Interactive Tutorial with CUDA, OpenCL, MKL-DNN, Java, and Clojure.